-5.3.1 STM LINKS
+5.3.1 STM Links

-The STM protocol is a proprietary protocol used in some statistical multiplexors, such as Stat-4, Stat-8, and Stat-24 (Part numbers MX864A, MX866A, and MX868A).
+The STM protocol is a proprietary protocol used in some statistical multiplexors, such as the Stat-4, Stat-8, or Stat-24 (Part numbers MX864A, MX866A, and MX868A).
 The Fradswitch may be configured to link with one of these STMs via any of its sync links to form a multichannel PAD.